 MOST RECENT PROGRAM PUBLISHED SECTION

 Date: Shows the date of the last player update sent (essentially, the last time someone clicked the PUBLISH button).

-By: Shows the user name of the last person who published the last update.
+By: Shows the name of the last person who published the last update.
 If the Auto-Update function is enabled, this column will display the time the last auto-update was sent, until someone publishes a new update.

 Status: When a user clicks the PUBLISH button, programming instructions and required content are sent to each selected players.
 The STATUS column will display the file transfer progress.
 The STATUS column will display “Done” once the player has received its update.

 If the Player is currently offline, the Last recorded heartbeat date and time will be shown in the STATUS column.

 Note for Navori SaaS users – the time shown is the based on the UTC Time Zone.
 You must convert this value to your local time zone.
 On-Premise server users will see the local server time.